 When Seth, in turn, passes this revealed knowledge to Enosh, Enosh receives knowledge not only from his father, Seth but also his grandparents, Adam and Eve.
 For the first time, a full biblical generation exists on earth—grandfather, father, son, and likewise daughters as well.
 The other sons and daughters of Seth remain unlisted.
 Enosh now becomes the inheritor, and also becomes the marker of the generations.

-During the historical period of Enosh, societies become more complex, even if this complexity is due only to an increasing number of people.
-Scattered tribes are no longer quite so scattered, forcing tribal groups into more interaction.
+During the historical period of Enosh, societies become more complex due to an increasing number of people.
+More agrarian tribes are no longer quite so scattered, forcing tribal groups into more interaction.
 Villages surviving on agriculture and animal husbandry begin to grasp the power of trade.
-As a counterpoint, they also organize as a unified force.
-Rough times may be afoot, and if Tubal-Cain roams the land then war is inevitable.
-Dominant families wielded greater and greater influence, whether in the lineage of Adam and Eve or from pagan families.
-Notable members of such families wield even greater power.
+Dominant families wield greater and greater influence, whether in the lineage of Adam and Eve or from pagan families.

-Even so, and as tumult often provides, Unity is beginning to take hold in the minds of men.
+Even concerning conflicts, Unity is beginning to take hold in the minds of men.
 Historians equate belief in the One God with a development into higher reason, perhaps better described as a more enlightened state, or a more unified state of mind.
 This development would occur during the early copper-bronze age (3,000 BC or earlier, see Gen. 4.22), a time of great upheaval.
 What was before different gods for each season, now becomes one god overseeing the land, the sky, and the seasons.
 With the one god acceptance, those who were once before strangers are now those with whom we can openly share beliefs and understanding.
 As for the advancement of mankind, a new spiritual-industrial age dawns.

 Generally accredited as the progenitor of removing pagan societies from beliefs in diverse gods, Enosh focuses mankind toward the belief in the One God.
 Enosh, equipped with the needed talents and gifts, allowed him to accomplish such a work.
 Enosh’s mission would require travel, perhaps performing as an itinerant preacher, preaching God, and reviving prayer for whomever he meets.
 We know he had one great gift—he was able to speak the Word of God to a crowd.
 His spoken word would resonate with power, well reasoned and convincing.
 Enosh was almost certainly accompanied by other family members, and/or a group of supporters.
 His would have to be considered a proto-Jesus ministry.